fordpic/code-everyday/log.md

 Today's Progress: Still dealing with the family medical issues, but was able to sneak some JavaScript & Python coding challenges in.

 Thoughts: I was able to get a bit of JavaScript & Python training in on Codewars, though I wish I had had more time to practice.
 Heading back home tomorrow so everything will be back to normal ASAP!

+Day 37: May 23, 2021

+Today's Progress: Solidity / Web3.js / Ethers.js tutorials for the win.

+Thoughts: The progress says it all - this week will be completely devoted to web3 & blockchain, with myself completing a new tutorial every day through the end of the week.
+I'm really lookijng forward to the challenge, it will be tough but this is my future so I couldn't be more stoked on it all.
+Cheers!